 Are there any treatments available to combat sensitivity?

 Otherwise, your child will never be able to get past these issues and expand their diet or break their texture issues.
 What is important to do is make sure that the child isn’t experiencing discomfort or pain when trying these foods.
 There are several different treatments available for sensitive teeth at various dental office.
-One practice whose dentist in la mesa specializes in sensitive teeth treatment offers a fluoride dental covering to help decrease sensitivty both in children and adults.
+One practice specializes in sensitive teeth treatment offers a fluoride dental covering to help decrease sensitivity both in children and adults.
 After one treatment, it’s much less noticeable and painful for a child to eat ice cream or drink something warm.
 Without this teeth sensitivity, your child will be more likely to try new foods regardless of the temperature.
 Consult your family dentist to see what options are available to reduce sensitivity.

 What other steps can we take prior to visiting our dentist?